iluwatar/java-design-patterns/guarded-suspension/README.md

 * The log output shows the sequence of events: the first thread waits, the second thread puts an item, and the first thread then retrieves the item.
 This demonstrates the Guarded Suspension pattern in action.

-## Applicability
+## When to Use the Guarded Suspension Pattern in Java

-This pattern is used in scenarios where a thread needs to wait for certain conditions to be met before it can proceed, ensuring that resources are utilized only when necessary and reducing the overhead of busy waiting.
+This pattern is ideal for scenarios requiring a thread to wait for specific conditions, promoting efficient concurrency control and reducing busy waiting overhead.

-## Known Uses
+## Real-World Applications of Guarded Suspension Pattern in Java

 * Network servers waiting for client requests.
 * Producer-consumer scenarios where the consumer must wait for the producer to provide data.
 * Event-driven applications where actions are triggered only after specific events have occurred.

-## Consequences
+## Benefits and Trade-offs of Guarded Suspension Pattern

 Benefits: